-Good and the Bad Floor Plans
+Good and the Bad Feng Shui Floor Plans

-Kitchen in Relation to the Front Door
+Avoid Placing the Kitchen Close to the Front Door

 Another bad feng shui location of the kitchen is either under the bathroom or facing a bathroom door (a bathroom door in proximity to the oven or kitchen island is the worst).
-The reason here involves plain common sense (and scents) since you do not want the odors of the bathroom to mingle with the food.
+The reason here involves plain common sense (and scents) since you do not want the odors of the bathroom to mingle with the aroma of food.

 Other Problem Spots

-Another bad feng shui kitchen location is a kitchen very close to the staircase.
+- A kitchen very close to the staircase.
 These two energies are opposite each other and are best kept at a distance.

-Good Layout of the Kitchen Itself
+Good Layout Within the Kitchen Itself